 So if your TikTok addiction is known to suck your data plans dry, Holafly is for you.

 That said, if you are a light data user, then Holafly’s plans might be overkill.
-In that case, check out my Airalo review for an eSIM option with smaller, cheaper plans.
+In that case, check out my best eSIMs for international travelers experiment, where I compare 10 of the top eSIM companies and give recommendations for smaller plans.

 What about local phone calls?